B63 (New York City bus): Route description

+School trippers

+When school is in session, five buses depart for South Ferry from Fort Hamilton High School at Shore Road/83rd Street during the P.M. rush.
+These buses head to Fifth Avenue via 83rd Street, Colonial Road, and 86th Street.
+One 2:07 trip and both 2:57 trips terminate at the Jackie Gleason Depot at 39th Street.

+Three more buses originate at 5th Street outside MS 51 William Alexander at 3:05pm.
+One bus goes to Pier 6 and the others head toward Fort Hamilton, with one terminating at 33rd Street.

 History

 As a streetcar route

 The Brooklyn Central and Jamaica Railroad opened the line along Fifth Avenue, from its Atlantic Avenue Line south to 24th Street at Greenwood Cemetery, on August 28, 1860.
 The Brooklyn, Bath and Coney Island Rail Road opened on October 5, 1863, running steam dummies from Fifth Avenue and 36th Street (the city line) south to 37th Street, and east on 37th Street and south towards Coney Island.
 At the same time, the Central Railroad extended its Fifth Avenue Line south to 36th Street.
 The Atlantic Avenue Railroad, the Central's successor, gained control of the Brooklyn, Bath and West End Railroad, the BB&CI's successor, in January 1893, and soon changed it to an electric trolley line.

-The Nassau Electric Railroad was incorporated in 1893, and its plans included the east-west Church Avenue Line along 39th Street and a branch south along Fifth Avenue into New Utrecht.
+The Nassau Electric Railroad was incorporated in 1893, and its plans included the east–west Church Avenue Line along 39th Street and a branch south along Fifth Avenue into New Utrecht.
 The Nassau Electric leased the Atlantic Avenue on April 5, 1896, and opened their Fifth Avenue Line that day as an extension of the Atlantic Avenue's line all the way to Fort Hamilton; they also continued to operate West End Line cars via Fifth Avenue, and soon also ran cars to Coney Island over Fifth Avenue and the 86th Street Line.